This page will be updated with more details as the year progresses.

-We are also taking part in the SCDA One-Act Play Festival.
+We took part in the SCDA One-Act Play Festival.
 The Moray District Heats took place again this year in our own theatre, on Friday and Saturday 21st & 22nd February.

 Our two plays were “The Student and The Cockatoo”, by Malcolm Wroe, directed by Fiona McDonald, and “Alternative Accomodation”, by Pam Valentine, directed by Claire Cameron.

 Cast & crew of “The Student And The Cockatoo”.

 Congratulations to Fiona and her team, who won all these trophies in the District Heats:

 Congratulations also to Claire and her team, who won the MacLeod Trophy as runners-up.